-These Regulated Entity Accounts have been prepared by consolidating the audited single company accounts of the Company and the accounts of the four subsidiaries set out above for the year ended 31 December 2016.
+These Regulated Entity Accounts have been prepared by consolidating the audited single company accounts of the Company and the accounts of the four subsidiaries set out above for the year ended 31 December 2019 and are unadjusted for any events from the date those audited accounts were approved.

-The Regulated Entity Accounts are derived from the financial statements of the companies noted above, which are prepared in accordance with generally accepted accounting principles under the historical cost convention modified to include certain items at fair value and comply with Financial Reporting Standard 102 (FRS 102) of the Financial Reporting Council, as promulgated by Chartered Accountants Ireland, except in respect of certain presentation and disclosure requirements of those standards.
+The Regulated Entity Accounts are derived from the financial statements of the companies noted above, which are prepared in accordance with generally accepted accounting principles under the historical cost convention modified to include certain items at fair value and comply with Financial Reporting Standard 102 (FRS 102) of the Financial Reporting Council, except in respect of certain presentation and disclosure requirements of those standards.